 In 1860, George A. Allen began manufacturing pianos with Wade H. Jewett, forming the Allen & Jewett Piano Company.
-In 1869, Mr. Allen withdrew, and in 1870 Mr. R. B. Richardson joined Jewett, and the firm went by the name of W. H. Jewett & Company until 1885 when Richardson withdrew.
-That year, Jewett’s two sons and nephew were admitted to the partnership.
-Wade H. Jewett died in 1895, and Jewett’s nephew, Frank Jewett Woodbury, purchased the firm calling it the Jewett Piano Manufacturing Company.
-In addition to building pianos under the brand name of "Jewett", the firm also built pianos under the names of "Curtis", Woodbury", and "Berkshire".
-The Jewett Piano Manufacturing Company continued to build a full line of pianos and player pianos until the company closed in 1931 with the Great Depression.
+In 1869, Mr. Allen withdrew from the parnership.
+In 1870 Mr. R. B. Richardson entered into partnership with Jewett to form the “W. H. Jewett & Company” Richardson withdrew from the partnership in 1885 when Jewett’s two sons and nephew were admitted to the partnership.
+Wade H. Jewett died in 1895, and Jewett’s nephew Frank Jewett Woodbury purchased the firm calling it “The Jewett Piano Manufacturing Company”.

 INSTRUMENT CATALOGS & EPHEMERA